 San Diego, at the southern end of California, is known for sunny skies year-round and mild temperatures even in winter.
 It’s the perfect city to enjoy the outdoors.
 With beaches, waterfront parks, and foothills, San Diego beckons you to visit and amble along, taking in coastal views and moving through tree-filled, tranquil places.

 You may be looking for a short, easy walk on fairly flat terrain.
-Some days call for leisure, while you save the longer, steeper trails for another time when you want to hike.
+Some days call for leisure, while you save the longer, steeper trails for another time when you want to hike in San Diego.
 The choices for walks in San Diego are endless.
 To help you narrow down what you may most enjoy, I can tell you about a few favorites I highly recommend.
 I am fortunate to call this city my home, so I’m out and about often.
 Here are San Diego walks you will love as I do, in a variety of settings.

 1. Stroll Along San Diego Bay At The Embarcadero